AmplitudeAudio/doc-sdk/docs/api/mixer/Node/index.md

     Locks the nodes registry.

+    !!! warning
          This function is mainly used for internal purposes.
-Its called before the Engine initialization, to discard the registration of new nodes after the engine is fully loaded.
+It's called before the `Engine` initialization, to discard the registration of new nodes after the engine is fully loaded.

 ### Node<a name="Node"></a>